gdcho/chrom-cognito/notes.md

 **Character count: 413/1000**

 The `activeTab` permission is required to access the currently active tab when the extension popup is opened.
-This allows us to read the current page's URL to determine if video speed controls should be enabled, and to inject our content script only when needed.
-Without this permission, we cannot detect the current page context or provide the video speed functionality that is the core purpose of the extension.
+This allows us to read the current page's URL to determine if it matches incognito rules, and to transfer the current tab to incognito mode when requested.
+Without this permission, we cannot detect the current page context or provide the tab management functionality that is the core purpose of the extension.

 ### storage Permission

 **Character count: 495/1000**

 The `storage` permission is essential for saving and retrieving user preferences and settings.
-This includes hotkey configurations, speed multiplier preferences, visual indicator settings, and platform-specific enable/disable options.
+This includes auto-incognito URL rules, keyboard shortcut configurations, modifier click settings, and history management options.
 The storage permission enables the extension to remember user choices across browser sessions and devices, providing a consistent and personalized experience.
 Without this permission, users would lose their customizations every time they restart their browser.

 ### Host Permission

 **Character count: 498/1000**

-The host permissions (`https://*/*` and `http://*/*`) are necessary for the extension to detect and control video players across various websites.
-These permissions allow Chromcognito to work on different video platforms including YouTube, Netflix, Vimeo, educational platforms, and any website with HTML5 video content.
-The extension only accesses video elements and does not collect, read, or transmit any website content or user data beyond what's necessary for video speed control functionality.
+The host permissions (`https://*/*` and `http://*/*`) are necessary for the extension to detect link clicks with modifier keys across all websites.
+These permissions allow Chromcognito to work on any website where users want to open links in incognito mode using Alt+Shift+Click.
+The extension only monitors link clicks with specific modifier combinations and does not collect, read, or transmit any website content or user data beyond what's necessary for incognito tab management functionality.

 ## Remote Code Usage